© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Group of three saucer barrows and a pair of hlaews south east of Chanctonbury Ring hillfort is a scheduled monument protected by Historic England under reference 1015117.
 View the official record →

-The Group of three saucer barrows and a pair of hlaews south east of Chanctonbury Ring hillfort is a Bronze Age burial monument situated in West Sussex, England.
+A group of three saucer barrows and a pair of hlaews south east of Chanctonbury Ring hillfort is a Bronze Age burial monument complex located in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015117.

 Group of three saucer barrows and a pair of hlaews south east of Chanctonbury Ring hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015117.